-Methamphetamines, more commonly known as meth, are some of the most addictive illicit substances.
+Methamphetamines, more commonly known as meth, are some of the most addictive illicit substances manufactured in Kitsap County and all over Washington.
 As a result, it is easy for occasional meth abusers to become addicted in very little time.
 Once an individual begins taking meth, there are a number of physical ailments that may become present.
 These are three of the most common signs:

 There are a variety of ways that meth can affect the body.
 However, one of the main effects is its ability to constrict blood vessels, interfering with a steady flow of blood throughout the body.
 Over time, and with continued meth usage, these vessels can be completely destroyed.
 As blood vessels are weakened and destroyed, the body loses its ability to repair itself.
 This means that acne may appear, sores may develop, and the skin will lose its vibrancy and elasticity.
 Some individuals who take meth may also pick at the skin, due to hallucinations brought on by the drug.